+44 (0)1436 674922 or john [at] balmillig [dot] co.uk email us

 Maximise your enjoyment of the ascent of the National Park's best known “Munro” by joining us on this exciting, but less frequented route.
 Distance 11 kilometres.
 Height gain 974 metres.

-Including a short boat trip to a beautiful and historic nature reserve on Loch Lomond, this is a fascinating 10 kilometre hill and island walk with a geological theme, stunning views and, if you are quiet and lucky, a chance of spotting some of the resident population of Fallow Deer.
-Additional ferry fare charge of £5 per person.
+Including a short boat trip to a beautiful and historic nature reserve on Loch Lomond, this is a fascinating 10 kilometre hill and island walk with a diversity of themes ranging from geology to whisky smuggling.
+The views are stunning and, if you are quiet and lucky, you may spot some of the resident population of Fallow Deer.
+Additional ferry fare charge of £7.50 per person payable direct to ferryman.
 Height gain 443 metres.

 Although not high enough to be rated a "Munro", the Cobbler's impressive crag rimmed corrie makes it the "must climb" of the Arrochar Alps.
 8 kilometres; height gain 881 metres.